jxmot/github-feeds/README.md

 * `public_html/assets/css/totop.css` - button styling and relative location
 * `public_html/assets/js/github-feed.js` - contains `gfJumpToTop()`, a local function called when the button is clicked

+## Trouble Shooting

+### Missing Event Data

+When using the filter it is possible that you may not see any repository event data.
+This can occur when -
+* When there as been a lot of activity in a repository
+* AND that repository is not in the filter list.
+Or is not set to "render".

+**RECOMMENDED**: If you've only got a few repositories then you won't likely need to filter them.
+Then make sure the `filter.json` file doesn't exist and nothing will be filtered.

 # Known GitHub API Issues

 The GitHub API is not perfect, it has bugs and some confusing documentation.
 I will try to clear up a few things here: